-You may notice some new changes to our website with a new look and feel coming soon.
-Check out the new pages being added about the Georgia Alpha Delta Kappa rich history and you can even link to get to know the new 2020-2022 Executive Board, Advisory Council and Committee Chairmen better!
+You may notice some changes to our website .
+Check out the new pages being added about the Georgia Alpha Delta Kappa’s rich history and you can even link to get to know the 2020-2022 Executive Board, Advisory Council and Committee Chairmen better!

 Important Announcements and Upcoming Events

 Fall District Meetings (Be sure to check the Calendar page for more details including maps if available.